 Several conversion companies such as Wisco were instructed by Jim Baker and build only few clamshell Cadillac wagons.
 The exact number is not known, maybe less than 100 in total.
 The rear end of the 1975 Wisco El Classico was modified to look like a Cadillac.
 The quarter panels were extended and instead of plastic rear fillers it has an all steel rear fender.
 The rear bumper is unique with on top of it a large panel to carry oversize load if it sticks outside the car.
 The total length is exacly 600 cm, that is 10 cm more than the regular Fleetwood.
 The door opens and closes manually.
 The rear window is powered by a motor and a switch on the dash or can be openedby turning a key at the back of the wagon.
 Elvis ordered a Sedan de Ville Hardtop for modification into a wagon. (white with pink roof).

-The wagon has some small rust spots that are easy to repair.
+The wagon has some small spots that are easy to repair and minimal rust.

 For me the wagon had to be technically good but it had not to be a show car.

-The odometer shows 86.768miles which can be actual.
-When I bought it from the seller in Lake Okeechobee Florida it showed 72.800 miles so I drove about 14.000 miles (22.300 km).
+It has 91.000 miles on the odometer.
+When I bought it from the seller in Lake Okeechobee Florida it showed 72.800 miles so I drove about 18.000 miles (29.000 km).
 The seller did not know this was an unique car.
 He bought it from the wife of the first owner only because he was interested in the engine!
 He pulled it from the car and installed in an Airboat that he build to tour visitors over the Everglades.
 The first thing I had to do was to find an engine.
 I found one in Oregon and had it shipped to Rotterdam.